2022 Commonwealth Games

-It marked the last time that the Games were held under Queen Elizabeth II prior to her death on 8 September of that year, which was exactly one month after the conclusion of the Games.
+Birmingham was announced as the host city on 21 December 2017.
+The event marked the last time that the Commonwealth Games were held under Queen Elizabeth II prior to her death on 8 September of that year, which was exactly one month after the conclusion of the Games.
+The event contributed £1.2 billion to the economy of the United Kingdom.